madiele/TwitchToPodcastRSS/README.md

 ### sorting

-if you use a feed reader you can order the feed by any key suppored by twitch, the list of keys to sort by can be found [here](https://dev.twitch.tv/docs/api/reference#get-videos) in the response field section
+if you use a feed reader you can order the feed by any field suppored by twitch, the list of fields to sort by can be found [here](https://dev.twitch.tv/docs/api/reference#get-videos) in the response field section

 by default it sorts by the published_at field